Dentons: Corporate leadership

+Acquisitions and mergers

-On 11 November 2012, SNR Denton, Salans and the Canada-based Fraser Milner Casgrain announced a three-way merger, forming a new law firm structured as a Swiss Verein and named Dentons.
+On 11 November 2012, SNR Denton, Salans and the Canada-based Fraser Milner Casgrain announced a three-way merger, forming a new law firm structured as a Swiss verein and named Dentons.
 The partners of the three firms ratified the merger on 28 November 2012, and it was completed on 28 March 2013.
-Dentons opened an office in Houston, Texas in September 2013.
+In addition, Dentons opened an office in Houston, Texas, in September 2013.